A non-commutative Reidemeister-Turaev torsion of homology cylinders: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Tetsuya Ito, Nariya Kawazumi, Yusuke Kuno, and Takuya Sakasai for helpful comments.
-In particular, Yusuke Kuno gave us an idea to use symplectic expansions in the proof of Lemma~\ref{lem:SympExp}.
+In particular, Yusuke Kuno gave the authors an idea to use symplectic expansions in the proof of Lemma~\ref{lem:SympExp}.
 This study was supported in part by JSPS KAKENHI Grant Numbers JP20K14317, JP18K03310, JP22K03298, JP19H01785, and JP20K03596.
+The authors would like to thank the referee for his/her careful reading of the manuscript and for various comments.